Jeremy Musson

 Jeremy Musson (born London, 1965) is an English writer, editor and presenter, specialising in British country houses and architecture.

 Career

 Musson was an architectural writer on Country Life magazine from 1995 to 1998, and its Architectural Editor from 1998 to 2007.
 He presented the BBC Two series The Curious House Guest (2005–6).
 He has been assistant historic building representative for the National Trust.
-Jeremy is immensely popular amongst his many colleagues and friends and his affectionate 1970s public school soubriquet 'Muzza' persists and is in universal use amongst both his generous client-base and staunch coterie of fellow writers and researchers.